Inpatient Psychiatric Hospital Near Minneapolis, Minnesota

 • Makeup brushes containing metal

-• Mirrors – including in compact cases
+• Mirrors, including in compact cases

-• Glass makeup/lotion containers
+• Glass containers

 • Shaving supplies (razors, shaving cream, Nair, electric razors)